pinojs/pino/docs/api.md

 An object containing functions for formatting the shape of the log lines.
 These functions should return a JSONifiable object and should never throw.
-You can use this functions to shape the final JSON log in the way you need.
-For example you can use it for changing the level key name or enrich the default bindings.
+These functions allow for full customization of the resulting log lines.
+For example, they can be used to change the level key name or to enrich the default metadata.

 ##### `level`